-DRAFT QUESTIONS FOR PRIVATE PROTECTIONS SUB TEAM
+DRAFT QUESTIONS FOR ADDITIONAL MARKETPLACE RPMs SUB TEAM

-28 May 2017
+15 June 2017

 Preliminary Note from the Co-Chairs:

 Given this Working Group’s responsibility to consider the interplay between the RPMs, their collective fulfillment of their intended purpose, and their aggregate sufficiency, it is the view of the Co-Chairs that the WG should undertake some notice and understanding of the blocking mechanisms, and any other additional RPMs that are being offered by registries or the TMCH as additions to the mandatory ICANN RPMs.
 We believe that market offerings provide additional information about the benefits and limitations of the RPMs, and that viewing the market holistically may spur better informed policy discussion within the WG.